Conquer Bingeing

 4. Brush your teeth

 This works surprisingly well.
-When your mouth feels clean and fresh, some part of us wants to keep it that way and will resist putting food into it to dirty it again.
-If you’re in the habit of brushing your teeth before your sleep (which you should be), then brushing will also send a signal to your brain that it’s bedtime and not dinner time.
+When my mouth feels clean and fresh, some part of us wants to keep it that way.
+So I find it easier resist putting food into it to dirty it again.
+If you’re in the habit of brushing your teeth before your sleep, then brushing will also send a signal to your brain that it’s bedtime and not dinner time.

 5. Stand on the scale

-If all else fails, then drastic measures are called for.
-It’s easier to binge when we’re in denial (”one little chocolate won’t make much difference”) and much harder when the number on the scale reminds us that we’ve already eaten a hundred chocolates too many.
+If all else fails, then you need drastic measures.
+It’s easier to binge when we’re in denial (“one little chocolate won’t make much difference”) and much harder when the number on the scale reminds us that we’ve already eaten a hundred chocolates too many.

 6. Visualise the body you want

-This is probably the most effective long-term measure.
+This is the most effective long-term measure.
 Find a picture of your ideal body.
 Sports magazines may be a good place to start.
-Paste this picture on your fridge or wherever you usually are when the urge to binge seizes you.
-Look at it as often as you can, several times a day if possible.
+Paste this picture on your fridge or wherever the urge to binge seizes you.

 What you’re doing is programming your mind to make that picture a reality.
 The subconscious mind is very obedient and will strive to achieve whatever image you give it.
-Once it has registered that its job is to give you that body, it will start to filter out information that does not achieve that aim, and focus on information that does.
+Once it has registered that its job is to give you that body, it will filter out whatever does not achieve that aim, and focus on what does.
 You’ll start to find, miraculously, that the apple actually looks more delicious than the chocolate bar.
-This is serious science, in case you think I’m pulling your leg.

 I still binge now and then, but it’s under control.
-Your body has something like a thermostat or set point when it comes to weight.
+Your body has a set point for weight.
 The occasional binge is alright since the weight that you put on will be quickly lost again as the body adjusts back to its set point.
-It’s uncontrolled and regular bingeing that does the damage since over time the constant net intake of food causes your body to register a higher set point.
+It’s uncontrolled and regular bingeing that does the damage since over time the constant intake of food causes your body to register a higher set point.

 Now excuse me, I have to go look for some chocolate.
 I mean, an apple.